uws-eresearch/drafts/omeka-tools-day-post.md

 *  Is this something we can recommend for researchers with the kinds of research collections Omeka is known for?

     Answer: almost certainly yes, unless we turn up any major problems in further testing, this is a good, solid, basic repository for Digital Humanities projects.
-So, for image and document based collections with limited budgets.
+So, for image and document based collections with limited budgets this looks like an obvious choice.

-*  Can Omeka be used to build a semantically-rich website in a research/publishing project like the [DIctionary of Sydney][DoS]?
+*  Can Omeka be used to build a semantically-rich website in a research/publishing project like the [Dictionary of Sydney][DoS]?

-   (The reason we're asking this, is that UWS has a couple of projects with some similarities to the Dictionary, and we at UWS are interested in exploring what options there are for building and maintaining a big data base like this.
+   (The reason we're asking this, is that UWS has a couple of projects with some similarities to the Dictionary, and we at UWS are interested in exploring what options there are for building and maintaining a big database like this.
 The Dictionary uses an open source code-based called [Heurist].
-Anyway, we have some data from Hart Cohen's [Journey to Horseshoe Bend] project which was exported from a n unfinished attempt to build a website using Heurist, and despite Omeka not being an obvious choice of platform for some, Peter Sefton saw something worth pursuing.)
+Anyway, we have some data from Hart Cohen's [Journey to Horseshoe Bend] project which was exported from an unfinished attempt to build a website using Heurist, and despite Omeka not being an obvious choice of platform for some, Peter Sefton saw something worth pursuing.)

    The verdict?
 Still working on it, but reasonably promising so far.

-* In summary, beyond its obvious purpose, is this a potential generic Digital Object Repository of Academe [DORA]?
+* In summary, beyond its obvious purpose, is this a potential generic Digital Object Repository of Academe [(DORA])?

    Maybe.
-Of all the repository software we've tried at tools-days and looked at behind the scenes, and in fact  this has seems to be the most flexible and easily approachable of any software ever.
+Of all the repository software we've tried at tools-days and looked at behind the scenes, this seems to be the most flexible and easily approachable of any repository software.

 # Good